GUIDE 2025

 API documentation includes instructions on effectively using and integrating with any API, such as web-API, software API, and SCPIs.
 API documentation contains details about classes, functions, arguments, and other information required to work with the API.
 It also includes examples and tutorials to help make integration easier.

-In any case, API documentation helps clients understand how it works and how they can effectively implement API.
+API documentation helps clients understand how it works and how they can implement API.
 In short, it helps businesses and people interact with the code more easily.

-You can find a great example of proper API documentation in how Dropbox’s API documentation works.
-You can learn more about it here
+You can find a great example of proper API documentation in Dropbox’s API documentation.
+You can learn more about it here.

 5. Press Releases